Arizona Boating Lakes: A Complete Guide To Arizona Lakes

 We’ll show you what we mean.
 After all, we’re from Arizona.
 And we’re always visiting and investigating lakes in our state.

-Thinking of city parks with lakes, they're often smaller in size.
+Thinking of city parks with lakes, they’re often smaller in size.
 Yet they usually have room for assorted types of boats.
-Even sometime offering rentals.
+Even sometimes offering rentals.

 Gorgeously ringed by towering boulders!
 No swimming.

 But bring or rent watercraft (electric motors only) to explore cave-like indentations amidst rocky outcroppings.1 Campground open in summer.

 Or have a day-delight picnic!
 Playground, hiking, rock climbing.5

 Lakeside Lake: In Chuck Ford Lakeside Park, East side of town.
 Depths to 35′ in this 14-acre lake.

 Maximum smaller canoe-like craft of 17′, 14′ maximum for boats, no gas engines.
 Multiple launching ramps.